 The Board of Directors also decides on the remuneration principles of the senior management and approves the personnel’s incentive scheme annually.

-According to share register maintained by Euroclear Finland Oy, members of the Board held 15,000 shares of Solteq Corporation at December 31, 2017.
+According to the share register maintained by Euroclear Finland Oy, members of the Board held 15,000 shares of Solteq Plc on December 31, 2018.

-The salary of the Chairman of the Board Markku Pietilä was 37,600,00 euros in 2017.
-The Chairman of Board is not included in the bonus program of the company.
+The salary of the Chairman of the Board Markku Pietilä was 41,500 euros in 2018.
+The Chairman of the Board is not included in the bonus program of the company.

-According to share register maintained by Euroclear Finland Oy, Chairman of the Board Markku Pietilä held 15,000 shares of Solteq Corporation at December 31, 2017.
+According to the share register maintained by Euroclear Finland Oy, Chairman of the Board Markku Pietilä held 15,000 shares of Solteq Plc on December 31, 2018.

 The Board decides on the service terms and conditions of the CEO, specified in writing.
 Currently the CEO has: